c1570/rp2040js/README.md

+# THIS IS THE C1570/WIP BRANCH OF RP2040.

+Features:
+- somewhat accurate PIO timings (also, MUCH slower emulation)
+- an unfinished built-in cycle profiler using markers in the code
+- Dual Core support (by mingpepe)
+- remnants of another project
+- a lot of dirty hacks and tests not suitable for pushing upstream

 # rp2040js

 Raspberry Pi Pico Emulator for the [Wokwi Simulation Platform](https://wokwi.com).
 It blinks, runs Arduino code, and even the MicroPython REPL!